microsoft/power-platform-terraform-quickstarts/bootstrap/README.md

 The `bootstrap.sh` [bootstrap.sh](/bootstrap/bootstrap.sh) writes its outputs to a `backend.tfvars` file in the [tenant-configuration](/bootstrap/tenant-configuration/) directory.
 The `backend.tfvars` file is used by the [tenant-configuration](/bootstrap/tenant-configuration/) terraform configuration to configure the backend for the terraform state.

-After excuting [bootstrap.sh](/bootstrap/bootstrap.sh) you can follow instructions in the [tenant-configuration/README.md](/bootstrap/tenant-configuration/README.md) to configure the tenant settings.
+After executing [bootstrap.sh](/bootstrap/bootstrap.sh) you can follow instructions in the [tenant-configuration/README.md](/bootstrap/tenant-configuration/README.md) to configure the tenant settings.